thejoshwolfe/yazl/README.md

 If `comment` is a `string`, it will be encoded with CP437.
 If `comment` is a `Buffer`, it should be a CP437 encoded string.
 `comment` must be at most `0xffff` bytes in length.
+This becomes the ".ZIP file comment" field in the end of central directory record.
 Note that in practice, most zipfile readers interpret this field in UTF-8 instead of CP437.
 If your string uses only codepoints in the range `0x20...0x7e` (printable ASCII, no whitespace except for sinlge space `' '`),